raquo/Laminar/docs/Documentation.md

 2. No, Modifiers are not guaranteed to be idempotent.
 Applying the same Modifier to the same element multiple times might have different results from applying it only once.
 Setters like `key := value` typically _are_ idempotent, but for example a modifier like `onClick --> observer` isn't.
 There should be no surprises as long as you know what the modifier is supposed to do in plain English.

 4. Yes, Modifiers are generally reusable.
 The same modifier can usually be applied to multiple nodes.
 But again, you have to understand what the modifier does.
 Setting an attribute to a particular value – sure, reusable.
 Adding a particular element as a child – no, not reusable – see [Reusing Elements](#reusing-elements).
-If you're writing your own Modifier, don't store element-specific state outside of its `apply` method to make it reusable.
+If you're writing your own Modifier and want to make it reusable, don't store element-specific state outside of its `apply` method.